Women photographers: Surrealism

 A number of women used photography as a medium for expressing their interest in Surrealism.
 Claude Cahun (1894–1954) from France is remembered for her highly staged self-portraits which she began taking in the 1920s.
 Cahun is known for her self portraiture that she used as a way to perform gender identity and playing with surrealism in her work.
 Croatian-born Dora Maar (1907–1997) also developed her interest in Surrealism in France, associating with André Breton and others.
 Her vivid portraits from the early 1930s bring out the features of the face as if drawn by an artist.
 The American Lee Miller (1907–1977) combined her fashion photography with Surrealism, associating with Pablo Picasso in Paris before returning to New York.
 She created some of the most striking nude photographs of the times.

 Surrealism continued to attract the interest of women photographers in the second half of the 20th century.
 Henriette Grindat (1923–1986) was one of the few Swiss women to develop an interest in artistic photography, associating with André Breton and later collaborating with Albert Camus, with whom she published images of the River Sorgue in the south of France.
 From the late 1940s, The Czech Emila Medková (1928–1985) began producing surrealistic works in 1947, above all remarkable documentary images of the urban environment in the oppressive post-war years.
 Though not strictly a Surrealist, the notable Mexican photographer Lola Álvarez Bravo (1907–1993) displayed elements of Surrealism throughout her career, especially in her portraits of Frida Kahlo and María Izquierdo.
 During her short life Francesca Woodman (1958–1981), influenced by André Breton and Man Ray, explored the relationship between the body and its surroundings often appearing partly hidden in her black-and-white prints.
+Noted for her experimental alternative-photography techniques and surrealistic imagery, Merry Moor Winnett (1951–1994) created a prolific body of work inspired by artists such as Jerry Uelsmann.